< Culture & Style / Jewelry Trends

-How the Diamond Cross Necklace Has Endured Throughout Jewelry History
+Why the Diamond Cross Necklace Has Endured Throughout History

-Throughout the ages, the diamond cross necklace has transformed from a religious relic to a perennial style staple.
+Over the centuries, the diamond cross necklace has transcended its origins as a sacred relic to become a perennial style staple.

 Margot Robbie wore a bespoke Jessica McCormack diamond cross necklace to the Wuthering Heights premiere in Paris, France, on February 02, 2026.
 (Getty Images)